The Pennsylvania No-Fault Law Explained

 Other states abide by no-fault insurance laws, which means when it comes to insurance payouts, each party goes to their own company for help.
 Since fault isn’t established in insurance claims in no-fault states, the at-fault driver can recover from the accident.

+PA is a no-fault state and at-fault state.
 Interestingly, Pennsylvania abides by no-fault and at-fault rules depending on a driver’s insurance.
 However, this system comes with additional nuances and intricacies that can only be understood by breaking down Pennsylvania’s laws.

 Drivers can pick between two different kinds of insurance coverages, “limited tort” (no-fault) and “full tort” (at-fault).
 The driver’s decision dictates how an insurance company will payout for an auto accident.

-Limited Tort Coverage
+What Is Limited Tort Coverage?

 Limited tort insurance is cheaper but more restrictive than full tort coverage.
 Limited tort coverages often prevent injured parties from filing legal claims, even if they were not at fault.